pkardas/notes/patterns/abbreviations.md

 ### Soft State

 Due to the lack of immediate consistency, data values may change over time.
-The state of the system could change over time, so even during times without input there may be changes going on due to ‘eventual consistency,’ thus the state of the system is always ‘soft.’
+The state of the system could change over time, so even during times without input there may be changes going on due to 'eventual consistency', thus the state of the system is always 'soft'.

 ### Eventually Consistent